 We are also not a powerlifting or bodybuilding space which are the gold standards for packing on mass-based strength.
-We love bodybuilding and powerlifting.
+We respect bodybuilding and powerlifting.
 But our path builds lean strength and movement patterns, not bigger muscles.
-Even so, we’ve actually helped many heavy lifters lift more weight through better movement mechanics!
+Even so, we’ve actually helped many heavy lifters lift more weight, or remove the mileage from that path, through better movement mechanics!

 And and another thing.
+Are you a woman?
 We strongly believe that modern feminism should step in and confront the pervasively negative tactics of women’s health and fitness marketing.
-If you lift kids, pets, briefcases, suitcases, snow, dirt, stones, grocery bags, kayaks, canoes, beach gear, camping gear, logs, and furniture, why would you only ever pick up a 3lbs dumbbell for a workout?
-Why do you have that deep-seated fear of getting “bulky” from natural movement of lifting a weight of the ground?
+If we lift kids, pets, briefcases, suitcases, snow, dirt, stones, grocery bags, kayaks, canoes, beach gear, camping gear, logs, and furniture, why would we only ever pick up a 3lbs dumbbell for a workout (or never one at all)?
+Why do we have that deep-seated fear of getting “bulky” from natural movement of lifting something off the ground?
 Here’s an idea…

 In summary, Gymnasium = naturally, lean, toned muscles for men and women.
 More importantly, Gymnasium = awe-inspiring, universal athletic ability and a bulletproof body for humans!

 Every session.
-There is growing awareness that “cardio” can be trained without an elliptical machine and a screen, or a spin instructor (whaa!?), but a lot of people still haven’t experienced it.
+There is growing awareness that “cardio” can be trained without spinning your wheels in place or slogging it out along the bike path, but a lot of people still haven’t experienced it.
 All of our workouts have cardio; we’ll have you breathing harder than a rat on wheel!
-We prefer to call it by the physical ability (not your body’s reaction to it): Stamina/Endurance.
+We prefer to call it by the physical ability you are building: Stamina/Endurance (not your body’s reaction to it).

-And done right, real movement can deliver far more results per breath than any machine could ever.
-A recent ACE study looked at a particular kettlebell swing workout and found that the only thing that could approximate its intensity was “cross country skiing, uphill“!
+And done right, real movement can deliver far more results per breath than any cardio-only program could.
+We’ve helped too many members actually achieve the results their 5xweek cardio-blasts couldn’t.
+A recent ACE study looked at a particular kettlebell swing workout and found that the only thing that could approximate its cardio intensity was “cross country skiing, uphill“!
 And try rope jumping, or running with a sand bag, or whole-body intervals.
 Oh yeah, we got your cardio, mister/sister!

 When is your ab toning and bun lifting class?